 About This Project

-Through discursive film screenings, oral history, archival activations and community archiving sessions I will ask why and how this decade of lesbian/queer and feminist film programming and curating might be collectively remembered for future generations.
+Through film screenings, oral history, archival activations and community archiving sessions I will ask why and how this definitional decade of lesbian, queer and feminist film programming and curating might be collectively remembered for a feminist future.

 About the Researcher